schtauffen/cat-herder/README.md

 world.add(Name, myEntity)("Roger");
 ```
 ### get
 Returns given component for entity.
-Will return null if not found.
+Will return undefined if not found.
 Attempting to retrieve an unregistered component will throw an error.
 Attempting to retrieve from an unknown entity will throw an error.
 ```ts